The Blithedale Romance: Major characters

 Miles Coverdale: The story's protagonist and narrator, Coverdale is a simple observer of the activities of the Blithedale farm.
 However, his narrative occasionally exaggerates or becomes dreamlike and is not entirely trustworthy.
 At points in the novel, Coverdale seems to practice mild voyeurism.
 He is a professed supporter of women's equality, as evidenced in an argument with Hollingsworth, although he also views Zenobia's feminism as a symptom of romantic disillusionment.
 He is typically mild-mannered, though often strange and illogical.
 He is consistently curious about his surroundings, leading to his voyeurism and mostly unsupported speculations on his fellow residents.
 Though he seems to fancy Zenobia and certainly regards her as beautiful, in the last line of the story he confesses that he is truly in love with Priscilla.
 However, critics often identify a strongly homoerotic relationship between Coverdale and Hollingsworth.

 Old Moodie: Though introduced as Old Moodie, he was formerly known as Fauntleroy, a wealthy but immoral man who loses his riches in a financial scandal.
 He is separated from his beautiful wife and daughter and disowned by the rest of his family.
 Years later, poorer and wiser, he remarries and has a second daughter.
 Coverdale uses him to discover the backgrounds of Zenobia and Priscilla, who are his two daughters.

 The Veiled Lady: She is a mystical character, first introduced as a public curiosity, who suddenly disappears from the public's eye.
 Her story is developed in a type of ghost story narrated by Zenobia in a segment titled The Silvery Veil.
-She is said to have been held captive by the curse of the veil, a symbol which in Hawthorne's literature typically represents secret sin.
-She is controlled by the magician Westervelt, and is eventually revealed to be Priscilla herself when Hollingsworth removes the veil.
+She is said to have been held captive by the curse of the veil, a symbol that in Hawthorne's literature typically represents secret sin.
+She is controlled by the magician Westervelt and is eventually revealed to be Priscilla herself when Hollingsworth removes the veil.

 Hollingsworth: A philanthropist overly concerned with his own ideals, he comes to the farm with Priscilla having been told she has a place there.
-He becomes good friends with Coverdale during the other's sickness, but his attempts to recruit the other to his cause eventually causing enough tension for a split in the friendship.
+He becomes good friends with Coverdale during the other's sickness, but his attempts to recruit the other to his cause eventually cause enough tension for a split in the friendship.
 He believes in the reform of all sinners and attempts to use Blithedale and its residents to achieve these ends, instead of those supported by the group.
 He is rumored to have a relationship with Zenobia partway through the novel, and they plan on building a cottage together.
 However, he falls for Priscilla, saving her from the fate of the Veiled Lady, and breaks up with Zenobia, which causes her to commit suicide.